ArturTan/Projekt1/README.md

 Therefore, we have following phrases:
 - "ad", "ant", "age", "van", "tag" and "_" (list that has length of 6)

-The total amount of possibilities amounts to 6^5, but we could bind the each possibility depending on the subsequent letter of hack.

 In the first step we need to build the beginning of the word.
 The word "advantage" starts with "ad", therefore we have 2 possible phrases to use:

 - "ad" and "_" as the joker phrase.
 Other phrases cannot be used as the first phrase.